 Reverent, with palms joined.

-Speaking Dharma for them.
+To speak the Dharma for them.

-Further, one will see all the Buddhas,
+Further, they will see all the Buddhas,

 Their bodies of golden hue

-Emitting countless lights,
+Emitting limitless lights,

 Illumining all,